 Canon SX740 vs Leica M8

 The Canon PowerShot SX740 HS and the Leica M8 are two digital cameras that were revealed to the public, respectively, in July 2018 and September 2006.
-The SX740 is a fixed lens compact, while the M8 is a rangefinder-style mirrorless.
+The SX740 is a fixed lens compact, while the M8 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/2.3-inch (SX740) and an APS-H (M8) sensor.
 The Canon has a resolution of 20.2 megapixels, whereas the Leica provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.